 Recently, I came across a Linkedin post by Jim Davidson titled, “10,000 BC – A Cosmic Event” (available here).
 In the post he shows photos of cave paintings taken near Fouriesburg, South Africa.
-One of the paintings depicts what he calls a “two-headed comet” as it enters Earth atmosphere, just prior to impact.
+One of the paintings depicts what he calls a “two-headed comet” as it enters Earth’s atmosphere, just prior to impact.
 The image, below, is taken from his post, and it shows a very long comet tail (light horizontal line near top third of image), as well as the two-headed comet.
 Note that the painting depicts the object moving from right to left – an important observation!

 Next is a Google Earth map depicting the impact site, as well as the location of Fouriesburg, South Africa (white cross).
 Note the gap in the impact crescent.

-In earlier posts I ascribe the impact crescent gap to the loosely packed nature of the IO (impacting object).
+In my recently published paper, I ascribe the impact crescent gap to the loosely packed nature of the IO (impacting object).
 It is loosely packed due to relatively small gravitational accelerations induced by its solid, dense central core in the Oort Cloud where the IO formed.
-(The IO’s solid core carved the trough that we see in the central part of the impact crescent.)
+(The IO’s solid core carved the trough in the central part of the impact crescent.)
 The loosely packed IO’s interaction with Earth’s atmosphere, compounded by its acceleration caused by Earth’s gravity, are the primary causes for the IO’s breakup into two major parts as it approached impact.
 Thus, the crescent gap and its disjoint arcs.

 By the way, this impact delivered the worldwide flood, and caused the many (documented) environmental changes to presently exposed landscapes that geologists ascribed to a Younger-Dryas impact.
 They will eventually realize that the worldwide flood induced the YD ecosystem changes.

 On the previous image, I’ve overlain the impact crescents (white arcs) and the IO’s central core’s path (red arrow).

-To an observer in Fouriesburg, South Africa, the IO would have approached Earth from the observer’s right to left, as in the cave painting.
-Thus, the cave painting is an eye witness account of the IO impact.
+To an observer in Fouriesburg, South Africa, the IO would have approached Earth from the observer’s right to left, as in the cave painting – it is an eye witness account of the IO impact!